embl-cba/imagej-courses/imagej-practical.md

 # Intensity measurements with automated local background subtraction  <a name="automated-local-background-subtraction"></a>

 Above we already practiced above how to subtract a local background manually; let's try to automated this.
-This is important for image batch analysis or when the local background is uneven and not easy to subtract manually.
+This is important for image batch analysis or when the local background is and not easy to subtract manually.

 In biological fluorescence microscopy one often wants to detect locally bright objects such as vesicular structures on top of a non-uniform background fluorescence, e.g. from unbound cytoplasmic protein.
 There are different methods to remove such 'background' fluorescence from the image, e.g.: